Camnaz/core-bounties/.github/ISSUE_TEMPLATE/developer-tools-template.md

 ---
 name: Educational Content Development
-about: Propose new educational content for the Core Network.
+about: Propose new educational content for Core.
 title: "[Educational Content] Title of Your Content"
-labels: [Educational Content]
+labels: ''
-assignees: []
+assignees: ''

 ---